yjtek/cheat_sheets/k8s_cheatsheet.md

 # Find pods
 - `kubectl get pods`
-- `kubectl get pods -namespace mkpl-mle`
+- `kubectl get pods --namespace mkpl-mle`

 # See all containers in a pod.
 Most pods will have 1 container, some may have more
 - `kubectl get pod flink-transport-surge-redis-taskmanager-6849d78c87-82vbz -o jsonpath="{.spec.containers[*].name}"`